-Making a vinaigrette is more technique than recipe.
+Making a vinaigrette or salad dressing is more technique than recipe.
 Once you know the basics, you’re free to mix up the ingredients (pun intended) to suit your tastes.

 Vinaigrettes consist of a fat and an acid.
-The fat is typically oil.
+The fat is typically oil, but for creamier dressings mayonaise, sour cream or plain yogurt are excellent options.
 Acids include vinegars and citrus juices like orange, lemon and lime.
 Oil and vinegar don’t play well together naturally, so they’re whisked together temporarily, or emulsified, just before they’re used.
 A little dry or prepared mustard will help them come together.
-Herbs, spices, honey, sugar, minced garlic or shallots will give your vinaigrette added flavor.
+Herbs, spices, honey, sugar, minced garlic or shallots will give your dressing added flavor.

 How to Make a Vinaigrette